 Amla is one of the most important foods in Ayurvedic medicine with an incredible list of health benefits.
-A whole book could be written on all of the potential uses of the Indian gooseberry, also known as amalaki.
+A whole book could be written on all of the potentially beneficial uses of the Indian gooseberry, also known as amalaki.

-Amla is also said to be good for your appearance, improving skin tone, protecting the eyes, preventing hair loss and gray hairs and aiding in weight loss.
+Amla is even said to be good for your appearance, improving skin tone, protecting the eyes, preventing hair loss and gray hairs and aiding in weight loss.

-Many more benefits of amla have been written about and I’m sure a good practitioner of Ayurveda could advise on more specific uses.
+Many more amla benefits have been written about and I’m sure a good practitioner of Ayurveda could advise on more specific uses.

-While I have great respect for amalaki’s important place in thousands of years of Ayurvedic tradition, this page will focus on some of the most interesting recent scientific research on this wonderful superfood.
+While I have great respect for amla’s important place in thousands of years of Ayurvedic tradition, this page will focus on some of the most interesting recent scientific research to support the health claims of this wonderful superfood.

 Antioxidant Levels in Amla

-Powdered amla fruit is something I personally use most days (sometimes several times a day) ever since reading about the beneficial effects it can have on our health.
+Powdered amla fruit is something I personally use most days (sometimes several times a day) ever since reading about the beneficial effects it can have on your health.

-I think the important thing to note here is not so much the individual antioxidants names, but rather just how many of them there are in this one amazing berry.
+I think the important thing to note here is not so much the individual antioxidants names, but rather just how many of them there are in this one amazing superfood.

 Free radicals, or reactive oxygen species as they are known in scientific circles, such as superoxide, singlet oxygen, hydrogen peroxide, DPPH, hydroxyl, nitric oxide and many others are strongly implicated as a factor in many debilitating diseases and are proposed as one of, if not the main cause of aging of our bodies.

-Detailed scientific analysis of the free radical scavenging properties of amla showed it to provide powerful antioxidant protection against these damaging compounds (1).
+Detailed scientific analysis of the free radical scavenging properties of amla showed it to provide powerful antioxidant protection against these damaging compounds.

-In fact, in another recent study of the antioxidant potential of approximately a thousand different kinds of herbal extracts, Indian gooseberry was one of only four chosen for their ‘prominently potent ability to scavenge superoxide radical’, and hydroxyl radical (another damaging reactive oxygen species) as well as displaying resistance to being damaged by heat (2).
+In fact, in another recent study of the antioxidant potential of approximately a thousand different kinds of herbal extracts, Indian gooseberry was one of only four superfoods chosen for their ‘prominently potent ability to scavenge superoxide radical‘, and hydroxyl radical (another damaging reactive oxygen species) as well as displaying resistance to being damaged by heat.

 One of the most interesting and important areas of amla research is in the field of cancer prevention.
-Alongside its powerful antioxidant effects, the fruit of Emblica Officinalis has been reported to possess anti-inflammatory, antimutagenic, chemopreventive, antiproliferative and immunomodulatory properties that are beneficial in the prevention and treatment of cancer.
+Alongside its powerful antioxidant effects, the Indian gooseberry has been reported to possess anti-inflammatory, antimutagenic, chemopreventive, antiproliferative and immunomodulatory properties that are beneficial in the prevention and treatment of cancer.

-Studies have also shown that, along with being an exceptional free radical scavenger, Amla can protect your DNA against damage from certain carcinogens and dangerous heavy metals (4).
+Studies have also shown that, along with being an exceptional free radical scavenger, Amla can protect your DNA against damage from certain carcinogens and dangerous heavy metals.